v-hearya/skype-docs/Skype/Trusted-Application-API/samples/AzureWebSamples/readme.md

 d) **Application Permissions** - Select the relevant permissions for sample application.

-e) **Create my application** - This final step successfully registers your application with Azure and generates an Application ID and Client Secret for your application. **Please save  App ID URI, Callback uri, Application ID, and Client Secret somewhere safe for use in the upcoming steps.**
+e) **Create my application** - This step successfully registers your application with Azure and generates an Application ID and Client Secret for your application. **Please save  App ID URI, Callback uri, Application ID, and Client Secret somewhere safe for use in the upcoming steps.**

 >NOTE: You can optionally manually register your application in Azure Portal, where you will get a Client ID and set an App ID URI.
 Refer to [Registration in Azure Active Directory](https://github.com/OfficeDev/skype-docs/blob/master/Skype/Trusted-Application-API/docs/RegistrationInAzureActiveDirectory.md) for details.